ohtsukalab/Weather-Control-by-InitCond/README.md

 ## License
 MIT

-## Contribution
+## Contributor
 This repository is developed by Toshiyuki Ohtsuka, Graduate School of Informatics, Kyoto University.

+## Publication
+A research article on background, methodology, and validation is under preparation in collaboration with Atsushi Okazaki (Chiba University), Masaki Ogura (Hiroshima University), and Shunji Kotsuki (Chiba University).

 ## Acknowledgment
-This work was supported by JST Moonshot R\&D Program Grant Number JPMJMS2389-1-1.
+This repository was developed as a part of JST Moonshot R\&D Program and was supported by JST Moonshot R\&D Program Grant Number JPMJMS2389-1-1.